merkys/covid-lt/doc/binding-evaluator.md

 * CADscore and dS are global contact score and the difference in contact area, respectively, as calculated by voronota-cadscore from Voronota v1.22.3149 software package [doi:10.1002/jcc.23538] from the optimized complexes.
   Difference in contact area is calculated by subtracting wild type complex area from the mutated complex contact area.

-* ddG is the binding interaction score of a protein-protein complex as calculated by EvoEF [https://pubmed.ncbi.nlm.nih.gov/30851277/].
+* ddG_EvoEF is the binding interaction score of a protein-protein complex as calculated by EvoEF [https://pubmed.ncbi.nlm.nih.gov/30851277/].

 * SA_part and SA_com are surface accessible areas of the mutated residues in the original wild type complex structures as calculated by DSSP v4.2.2.
   SA_part is calculated from the isolated chain while SA_com is calculated from the whole complex.